 Don’t forget the sub-genres

-When I published my first title, The Englishman, I struggled to find the right genre.
-I knew The Englishman series of books were Contemporary Romances, telling the tale of a long-distance love affair between a young Finnish student and a dashing British Navy Officer.
+When I published my first title, The English Heart, I struggled to find the right genre.
+I knew The Nordic Heart series of books were Contemporary Romances, telling the tale of a long-distance love affair between a young Finnish student and a dashing British Navy Officer.
 The books are also Nordic and Military, but don’t contain any explicit sex scenes, something which seemed to be the norm with the latest contemporary romance genre novels.
 When I looked at the categories, I found that Nordic titles were all dark detective novels (think Stieg Larson or Jo Nesbo) and Military Romances about Navy Seals with book covers littered with bare-chested men.
 The rose petals on the covers of my titles looked completely out of sync with either of these categories.
 It wasn’t until I bought the Romance Genre Report from K-lytics that I found there was a growing category on Amazon called Clean and Wholesome Romance.
 I would never have put my novels in this category, but when drilling down further, found that this was the perfect place for my books.
 Naturally, they also fit into the other general categories, like Contemporary Women’s Fiction and Contemporary Romance, but finding a select sub-category was an important revelation and has certainly been reflected in my book sales.
 To get the latest report on Clean and Wholesome Romance, go here

 Up to 10 Book Categories